Go to Content

 How to Pay

-Planned Parenthood of Greater Ohio is proud to offer our patients the following options to pay for their expert health care:
+Planned Parenthood of Greater Ohio is proud to offer our patients multiple ways to pay for their care.

 • Through the MyChart patient portal